Aashirvad Cinemas: 2000-2010

+2010-2020

 The 2011 comedy film China Town made ₹15.2 crore at the box office and was a major commercial success.
 The 2012 drama Spirit won the National Film Award for Best Film on Other Social Issues.
 In 2013, family-thriller Drishyam received widespread critical acclaim and became the highest-grossing Malayalam and industry hit film and the first to gross over ₹50 crore mark at the box office.
 The 2016 crime thriller Oppam also became one of the highest-grossing Malayalam films of all time by grossing ₹65 crore worldwide.
+Mohanlal and Lal Jose collaborated for the first time in Velipadinte Pusthakam in 2017, which was a moderate success.
+In 2019, Prithviraj Sukumaran-directed action drama Lucifer grossed ₹128 crore worldwide, becoming the highest-grossing Malayalam film till date, beating Mohanlal's Pulimurugan.
+It was also the first Malayalam film to gross over ₹50 crores in overseas markets.
+It was followed by the comedy-drama Ittymaani: Made in China directed by debutant duo Jibi-Joju.